 These 12 groups display price trends for broad categories of goods and services and the extent to which they contribute to overall inflation.

 The CPI releases are available to the public from the CSO web site free of charge.
-Hard copies of the release can be obtained at a cost of 2.50 euro.

 All information supplied to the CSO is treated as strictly confidential.
-The Statistics Act, 1993 sets out stringent confidentiality standards stating that information collected may be used only for statistical purposes and that no details that might be related to an identifiable person or business undertaking may be divulged to any other Government department or body.
+The Statistics Act, 1993 sets out stringent confidentiality standards stating that information collected may be used only for statistical purposes and that no details that might be related to an identifiable person or business undertaking may be divulged to any other government department or body.

 The results of the Consumer Price Index are available to the public on request from the Central Statistics Office.